malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 the translational component $\Delta r$ and the rotational component $\Delta \theta$.
-The coupling parameter of the Trimer molecule is shown in @fig:gamma, having a very similar shape to that of the non-Gaussian parameter (@fig:non_gaussian).
+The coupling parameter of the Trimer molecule is shown in @fig:gamma, having a very similar shape to that of the non-Gaussian parameter (@fig:non-gaussian).
 As the temperature drops,
 the coupling between the rotational and translational motions grow and the timescale of coupling increases.